4.2 Cardiac Rehabilitation Phases

 Key Takeaways

-- Sternal precautions after CABG generally include no upper extremity lifting over about 5-10 pounds, no pushing or pulling, and no driving for 4-6 weeks (some surgeons extend to 12 weeks).
+- Sternal precautions after CABG generally limit upper extremity lifting/pushing/pulling to about 5-10 pounds and no driving for 4-6 weeks; the wired sternum needs roughly 6-12 weeks to heal.

 - Phase II is outpatient, EKG-monitored exercise that typically runs 2-12 weeks; Phase III/IV are community-based maintenance programs without continuous monitoring.

-- Absolute contraindications to exercise testing or training include a resting Systolic Blood Pressure (SBP) above 200 mmHg or Diastolic Blood Pressure (DBP) above 110 mmHg, unstable angina, and symptomatic uncontrolled arrhythmia.
+- Absolute contraindications to exercise include a resting Systolic Blood Pressure (SBP) above 200 mmHg or Diastolic Blood Pressure (DBP) above 110 mmHg, unstable angina, and symptomatic uncontrolled arrhythmia.

 - PTAs must memorize the stop-exercise list and report any new sign or symptom to the supervising Physical Therapist (PT) before progressing the plan of care.